 I will write a separate article about this Couchsurfing experience in Taipei because it really deserves a dedicated post!

 What I didn’t do in Taiwan (but should’ve)

 Now 14 days is not enough for me to explore a whole country so there are a bit of the so-called ‘regrets’.
 If I had double the time, I will definitely not miss the following:

-- Kenting National Park, a haven of snorkelling and diving in the south
+- Kenting National Park, a haven of snorkeling and diving in the south

-- Sun Moon Lake, the largest body of water in Taiwan.
+- Sun Moon Lake, is the largest body of water in Taiwan.

 - Lanyu, the home of the Tao tribe

 - Kinmen, well-preserved imperial Chinese monuments.